 Why we wrote Mind Chi

-Watching relatively young (30 – 50 year old) people becoming increasingly unwell, seeing their relationships fall apart and the escalating encroachment of drink, drugs and despair taking their toll made us have a long conversation about this situation and how we might help.
+I watched relatively young (30 – 50 year old) people becoming increasingly unwell.
+I saw their relationships fall apart, and the escalating encroachment of drink, drugs and despair taking their toll.
+Richard and I had a long conversation about this situation and how we might help.

-The discussion lead to the launch of an e-course to test the condensing of all we knew with the blending of proven current psychological change processes, the study of eudemonics (happiness) and the latest information about brain function.
+The discussion lead to the launch of an e-course to test the condensing of all we knew.
+We had blended proven current psychological change processes, the study of eudemonics (happiness) with the latest information about brain function.

-About Mind Chi
+And Mind Chi was born!